ilastik/ilastik4ij/README.md

 All Plugins output status information to log files, so we suggest to keep an eye at the ImageJ `Windows -> Console`.

-All workflow wrappers have the option to produce only the input files, so that you can use those to train an ilastik project. **TODO** write more!
+All workflow wrappers have the option to produce only the input files, so that you can use those to train an ilastik project.
+See the [Training](#how-to-train-an-ilastik-project-to-be-used-with-those-wrappers) section for more details.

 ### Import <a href="import"></a>